HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Complementary Experimental Results

 \subsection{Sensitivity Evaluation of Hyper-Parameters}

-The sensitivity of GCGQ to the trade-off hyper-parameters $\alpha$ and $\beta$ is evaluated on the datasets as shown in Figure~\ref{sensitivity}.
+The sensitivity of HyReaL to the trade-off hyper-parameters $\alpha$ and $\beta$ is evaluated on the datasets as shown in Figure~\ref{sensitivity}.
 Note that when evaluating sensitivity to one parameter, another one is fixed at the corresponding settings in Appendix~\ref{model-settings}.
-From the results, it is not surprising that a too-large value of $\alpha$ or $\beta$ leads to generating objective biased representations such that GCGQ obtains undesired clustering performance.
-The results also confirmed that GCGQ is insensitive to $\alpha$ and $\beta$ in the value range around the parameter settings adopted for the aforementioned experiments.
+From the results, it is not surprising that a too-large value of $\alpha$ or $\beta$ leads to generating objective biased representations such that HyReaL obtains undesired clustering performance.
+The results also confirmed that HyReaL is insensitive to $\alpha$ and $\beta$ in the value range around the parameter settings adopted for the aforementioned experiments.